namanh2310/Mathematics-Application/README.md

 npx react-native init YourFirstRNProject
 ```

-Now move on to downloaded folder
+Now move on to the downloaded folder

 - Changing directory
 ```